Full Glass Coverage Car Insurance: Is the Add-On Worth It?

 • Drivers in construction-heavy areas — Active construction zones mean loose gravel, falling debris, and equipment on roadways.
 One passing truck can send a rock straight into your windshield.

-• Owners of newer vehicles with ADAS — As covered above, modern windshields are significantly more expensive to replace due to embedded sensors and required recalibration.
+• Owners of newer vehicles with ADAS — Modern windshields are significantly more expensive to replace due to embedded sensors and required recalibration.
+Post-2019 vehicles nearly always trigger a recalibration requirement.

 Does Filing a Glass Claim Raise Your Rates?